NeuroJSON/jnifti/JNIfTI_specification.md

 "Orientation" : {"x":"r", "y":"a",  "z":"s"}
 ```

-If this subfield is missing, we assume an "RAS" orientation by default, same as NIFTI-1/2.
+If this subfield is missing, we assume the same "RAS" default orientation as NIFTI-1/2.

 #### Unit (NIFTI-1 header: `xyzt_units`)

 The NIFTI-1/2 `xyzt_units` is a combined mask of both space and time.
 In JNIfTI, we map it to a structure with at least two subfields:
-`"L"` to store spatial unit, and `"T"` to store time unit.
+`"L"` to store spatial units, and `"T"` to store time units.

-Similar to `DataType`, both `L` and `T` allow to use an integer value, matching
+Similar to `DataType`, both `L` and `T` allow the use of an integer value, matching
 that of the NIFTI-1/2 unit definitions, or a more descriptive string value
 to specify the units.
 The mapping between NIFTI-1/2 units to the string forms
 is listed below